shi255vam/Employee-review-System/README.md

    5.Update review of employee

-From Employee's panel
+From Employee's panel:

    1.Submit reviews assigned to it

    2.View reviews given by others

-Tech Stack
+Tech Stack:

    1.NodeJS